TERMINAL

 -n, --name string glob filter for non-CUE file names in directories

--o, --outfile string filename or - for stdout with optional file prefix (run 'cue filetypes' for more info)
+-o, --outfile string filename or - for stdout with optional file prefix (run 'cue help filetypes' for more info)

 -p, --package string package name for non-CUE files